TIME– FRAGMENT 4 – NY USA – 2017

 I have been invited into the time boble of the clay, we have had dialogues about lines, patterns and structures,

-and we have agreed of re-imaging together the past in the future and have created clay artifacts
+found locally in the history, and we have agreed of re-imaging together the past in the future and have created clay artifacts

 with reference to local history and the technical possibilities at the school, I have prearranged it in combinations referring back to the